mahdiyya/learn-CS-Basic/README.md

-# learn-CS-Basic
+# This is a code recap for a Basic Unity Game Development Course I taught on July 12 - 19 2021

-Learn the Basic Skills of C# for Unity Game Development
+Learn the Basic Skills of Object Oriented Programming C# for Unity Game Development